Nonlinear large deviations: Introduction

 Analogous statements may be similarly formulated if the $Y_i$'s have some distributions other than Bernoulli.

-It is easy to show that such an approximation is valid for all ``effectively linear" maps, namely for continuous maps of the empirical measure of $(Y_1,\ldots,Y_n)$.
-This fact forms the basis of a big part of modern large deviations theory, see \cite{dembozeitouni} and the references therein.
-With some extra, often considerable, effort, one is able to extend this to ``nearly continuous" maps of the empirical measure of $(Y_1,\ldots,Y_n)$.
-One challenging example of the latter type, is the recent proof in \cite{cv1} that the approximation holds for upper tails of subgraph counts in dense Erd\H{o}s-R\'enyi random graphs, a result which was later generalized to random matrices~\cite{cv2} and exponential random graphs \cite{cd}.
+It is known that such an approximation is valid for continuous functions of the empirical measure of i.i.d.~random variables.
+This fact forms the basis of a big part of modern large deviations theory; see \cite{dembozeitouni} and the references therein.
+Since the empirical measure is a linear function of i.i.d.~random objects (Dirac masses at the sample points), this is a class of linear examples.
+The main goal of this paper is to establish conditions under which this approximation holds in nonlinear settings.

+One challenging example of a nonlinear result of the above type is the recent proof in \cite{cv1} that the approximation holds for upper tails of subgraph counts in dense Erd\H{o}s-R\'enyi random graphs, a result which was later generalized to random matrices~\cite{cv2} and exponential random graphs \cite{cd}.
 The proofs in \cite{cv1, cv2, cd} are, however, rather specialized to the random graph setting.
 The main tool in these papers is the regularity lemma of Szemer\'edi \cite{szemeredi78} and the graph limit theory of Lov\'asz and coauthors \cite{borgsetal08, borgsetal12, lovaszbook} that builds on the regularity lemma.
 The unavailability of a suitable ``sparse'' version of Szemer\'edi's lemma makes it impossible to extend the results of \cite{cv1, cv2, cd} to sparse graphs.
-Serious attempts have been made at formulating a sparse graph limit theory and sparse regularity lemmas \cite{br, borgsetal14}, but it is unlikely that these will provide the precision required for large deviations.
+Serious attempts have been made at formulating a sparse graph limit theory and sparse regularity lemmas \cite{br, bccz1, bccz2}, but it is unlikely that these will provide the precision required for large deviations.
 The reason is that in all existing formulations, there is always some assumption about the regularity of the graph structure, and it may not be true that random graphs obey such regularity conditions in the large deviations regime.
 In graph theoretic terminology, the absence of a ``counting lemma'' for sparse graphs is the main impediment to extending a Szemer\'edi type argument to the sparse case.

 More importantly, ideally one should not need to resort to specialized graph theoretic tools to prove an approximation as simple and basic as \eqref{mainapprox} for an $f$ that may be as uncomplicated as a polynomial of degree three (e.g.\ number of triangles).